 The occupation you nominate for the visa process will depend on your qualification and your work experience.
 The Australian standard for determining nominated occupations is known as the Australian and New Zealand Standard Classification of Occupations ( ANZSCO)

-A skills assessment is is generally the first, and the most important step in the migration process.
+A skills assessment is generally the first, and the most important step in the migration process.
 This assessment is done by a body that specialises in the field under which you have nominated your occupation.
 Each assessing body will have its own application process, associated fee and processing times.

 It is possible to marry while your skilled visa is being processed, however, there can be adverse consequences in some instances.